Bowmore: Bowmore in WWII

-There was a RAF seaplane base at Bowmore during the Second World War called RAF Bowmore.
+There was an RAF seaplane base at Bowmore during the Second World War called RAF Bowmore.
 Short Sunderland and Consolidated PBY Catalina flying boats operated from Loch Indaal.
 Some of the wartime film Coastal Command was filmed in Bowmore - fictional name RAF Ferry Bay - and it features a shot of a Sunderland flying low over the main street of Bowmore and over Kilarrow Parish Church.

 The RAF built a diesel power station close to the A846 road at the eastern end of Bowmore, to supply their facilities.
 This was taken over by the North of Scotland Hydro-Electric Board in 1949, and was extended several times, increasing its capacity to 6 MW.
 However, the National Grid reached Islay in 1962, with an undersea cable connection from the mainland to Jura, and another from Jura to Islay, after which the station was only maintained as a backup.
 It is currently owned by Scottish and Southern Electricity.